 Criteria for the scholarship include:

-Evidence of contribution to peer learning (service as a mentor, peer advisor or educator, student government leader, resident advisor)
+- Evidence of contribution to peer learning (e.g., service as a mentor, peer advisor or educator, student government leader, resident advisor, etc.)

-Evidence of commitment to the profession of student affairs (participation in regional or national meetings or conferences, clear professional goals)
+- Evidence of commitment to the profession of student affairs (e.g., participation in conferences and clear professional goals)

 By March 1, applicants should send a resume or CV and an essay, no longer than 800 words, addressing how their experiences and aspirations meet the above criteria.
 Materials should be emailed to the SAA Program Coordinator, Dr. Patricia Marin, at email@example.com, with the subject line “Bolger Scholarship.”
 Only complete applications received by the deadline will be considered.